-For the sake of convenience, we employ the n-th order autoregressive model AR(n) in the form where y_t denotes traffic intensity measured at time instant t, a_i are regression coefficients and k_t denotes the absolute term of the model.
+We employ the n-th order autoregressive model AR(n) in the form where y_t denotes traffic intensity measured at time instant t, a_i are regression coefficients and k_t denotes the offset of the model.
 Its purpose is to model the mean value of the signal.
 The term e_t stands for the normally distributed white noise with zero mean and constant variance σ^2 [12],